brucemack/brucemack.github.io/ampersand/index.md

 enough samples to establish a strong cross-correlation between two phase-matched (but noisy) versions of the same transmission.

-It's also worth noting that the default "linger" paramter in the AllStar VOTER implementation is 120ms.
+It's also worth noting that the default "linger" parameter in the AllStar VOTER implementation is 120ms.
 This leaves plenty of time to analyze cross-correlations between the active receiver and the next-best candidates before needing to make a switch.